Request a Free Consultation

 Edward M. Rappaport was a Supreme Court Justice of the State of New York, from January 1, 1990, to December 31, 2003.
 He presided over criminal cases, negligence and wrongful death cases, malpractice cases, commercial matters, and equity cases.

-Before Judge Rappaport was on the bench, he had a Law Firm, Rappaport & Frost.
+Before Judge Rappaport was on the bench, he had his own law firm, Rappaport & Frost.
 The firm practiced all areas of law.
 Judge Rappaport supervised a staff of six attorneys and was the managing attorney.
-Judge Rappaport is a well known and respected attorney in the practice of criminal law.
+Judge Rappaport is a well-known and well-respected attorney in the practice of criminal law.
 He served as Chief Counsel to the Patrolman’s Benevolence Association of the Police Department of the City of New York and to the Detective Endowment Association.

 Since leaving the bench, Judge Rappaport has been counsel to numerous law firms.
 He has used his expertise and knowledge in both Civil and Criminal Law to represent clients in trials in the Supreme Court.

 Hiring a personal injury lawyer can be a tough decision and, undoubtedly, one that will have a considerable impact on the outcome of your case.
 When you work with our firm, you will have our dedication and experience on your side.